Publishing

 November 19, 2024

 Writing for cable networks such as Hallmark, Lifetime, or UpTV is specialty writing.
 Same with any of the streaming services looking for a “Hallmark” type of Christmas film—and they all are.
-They each have their specific brand.
-For their specific audiences.
-They have guidelines you have to write to.
-This class will lay those out […]
+This class will help you navigate the choppy waters that can be writing for one of these networks.

 August 5, 2024